bacionejs/byte-armada/README.md

 Initially, this was all I did.
 However, I noticed that the games would slowly fall out of sync.
 A ship might be destroyed on one player's screen but remain on the other's due to slight differences in timing.

 The fix was simple: explicitly sync destruction events.
-When a ship's health drops to zero, the client sends a "delete" message containing that ship's unique ID.
+When a ship's health drops to zero, the client sends that info to the other client.
 This ensures both players remove the same ship at the same time, keeping the simulation perfectly synchronized.

 ```javascript
 // In the update loop